Breast Lift with Fat Transfer

 These complications are very rare.
-All possible outcomes will be discussed in your consultation with the surgeon.
+All possible outcomes of a mastopexy fat transfer will be discussed in your consultation with the surgeon.

 What Are The Scars After Breast Lift With Fat Transfer Surgery?

-The placement of scars can vary from patient to patient, because there are different techniques used based on the patient’s breast shape.
+As with any cosmetic procedure, scarring is inevitable.
+Your surgeon will however only use incisions suitable for your needs.
+The placement of scars from a breast lift with fat transfer can vary from patient to patient, because there are different techniques used based on the patient’s breast shape.
 Though they appear red or purple at first, they soon fade into white.

 Is Fat Transfer Better Than Implants?

-Some patients find a fat transfer allows them to achieve more natural looking breasts than if they were to get implants.
+Some patients find a breast lift with fat transfer allows them to achieve more natural-looking breasts than if they were to get implants.
 Both can re-shape the breasts, it’s completely down to the patient’s preference as to what technique they choose.